ʻIolani Luahine: Practitioner and teacher of the ancient hula

 Some who knew her told stories of Luahine's "mystic abilities."
 The Honolulu Advertiser wrote that those who saw her perform "typically speak about the almost mystical experience she seemed to channel."
 Some say she had "a deep, spiritual connection to the hula goddess Laka and the volcano goddess Pele."
 Others claimed that she "could call up the wind and the rain and could make animals do her bidding."
 In 1969, organizers of the Merrie Monarch Festival were about to cancel their parade because of heavy rain, but Luahine said the rain would stop for two hours starting at 1 p.m.
 Even organizer Dorothy Thompson recalled: "She told me the parade had to start on time, at 1 o'clock, because the rain would stop for only two hours.
 It poured cats and dogs.
 At 1 o'clock on the nose the rain stopped, and at 3 o'clock the rain came down."

 Hula master George Naʻope told a story that the Queen of Tonga and an FBI escort were visiting Hawaii, and the queen would not get out of the car because it was too windy.
 According to Na'ope's story, "Iolani turned around, chanted, and the wind stopped.
 After that, the queen and the FBI were supposed to go to a hotel in Kona, and instead they went to Iolani’s house in Napoopoo, where she summoned all the animals to greet the queen.
 Her dog barked, her cat meowed, her rooster crowed, her pig oinked, and they bowed to the queen.
 When someone said that they are not supposed to be at Iolani’s house, an FBI agent replied, 'If she can stop the wind, we are going to be here.'"

 In 1970, Luahine and Lokalia Montgomery became the first recipients of Hawaii's State Order of Distinction for Cultural Leadership.
 Luahine gained worldwide recognition and was invited to perform at the National Folk Festival in Wolf Trap, Virginia three times.
-She was also named a "Living Treasure" in 1972.
+She was named a "Living Treasure" in 1972.